 Similarly, Iznogoud.
 Both characters' jumping up and down in rage would be a lot less funny if they were taller.

 Jose of Cybersix, the bratty, bossy son and second-in-command of Von Reichter.
 The only thing shorter than him is his temper.

 Ivy the Terrible from The Beano is a short aggressive pre-school aged child.
-Who ocassionally seems to be more agressive and destructive than some of the older and larger characters in the comic.
+Who occasionally seems to be more aggressive and destructive than some of the older and larger characters in the comic.

 Tom Thumb in Supreme Power is minuscule in the extreme, standing only about an inch tall if that, and ridiculously irritable.
 It's virtually impossible to have a conversation with him in which he doesn't repeatedly threaten you.

 Libertad from Mafalda.
 Her name means "Freedom" and she's completely aware people will make stupid jokes about it.

 Calvin and Hobbes: Calvin has been known to have issues with his height.
 It's particularly frustrating for him that shorts in fact actually touch his feet.
 Then again, it's possibly subverted by the fact that he's only six years old....
 It may just be a a riff on his character design, since his legs are cartoonishly short.

 While Valkron from Warriors of the World is not the shortest person in his party, he is certainly the shortest when standing next to any of the other men.
 He's the most aggressive and short-tempered in the party, and bringing up his height in any context whatsoever provokes him into making threats of violence for pointing it out.